TubercularOx/darkhaunter/Geekery/nale.md

 | **Up to caster level -10** | Killed, paralyzed, weakened, dazed |

 If the caster has caster level 20, then nonevil creatures with 20 HD are dazed; creatures with 16–19 HD are weakened and dazed; creatures with 11–15 HD are paralyzed, weakened, and dazed; and creatures with 10 HD or fewer are killed, paralyzed, weakened, and dazed, while creatures with more than 20 HD are unaffected.

-### Echoes
-In the final blasphemy panel, most characters are drawn with a doubled/afterimage effect, which may indicate they were affected.
-A few are not.

-- **Serini** may be unaffected due to relatively high Hit Dice.
-- **Belkar**, **Sabine**, and **Thog** likely qualify as Evil for the purposes of *blasphemy*, and so would not be affected.
-- **Minrah** does not appear to have the doubled effect, but it’s not yet clear why.

 ### Mr. Scruffy